As Tall as Lions: As Tall as Lions (album)

 The band came home from tour and wrote the songs "Stab City" and "Where Do I Stand".
 Soon after, As Tall as Lions wrote "Love, Love, Love (Love, Love)", "Maybe I'm Just Tired" and others.
 They continued recording through the fall, finishing the mixes in January 2006.
 Incredibly proud of the record, but the label wrote the songs off as "soft" with no radio singles.
 The band finished mixing and set out on tour asking friend, Rob Parr, to join the band on tour as keyboardist.
 Having never played piano, Parr joked that he "fit in just fine", but in reality worked hard and was soon touring with the band.

-On August 8, 2006, the band released their self-titled album.
-In October, they set out on tour in support of it.
+On August 8, 2006, the band released their self-titled album As Tall as Lions.
+In October, they set out on tour to promote the new album.
 The band inked a spot on the AP Tour in March of that year and remained on that bill through April, headlining in June and July.
 On July 17, they made their television debut on Jimmy Kimmel Live!.

 Into the Flood and You Can't Take It with You

 Reformulating previous ideas, As Tall as Lions began writing what would become the EP Into the Flood.
 On November 27, the band released the EP to iTunes, charting the Top 50 the first week of release.
-During its release, drummer Sarcona and bassist Tavarez went on a national tour with The Dear Hunter.
+During its release, drummer Sarcona and bassist Tavarez went on a national tour with the Dear Hunter.
 An As Tall as Lions tour with Silverchair followed in December.
 The EP was released on vinyl on March 17.
 In January 2008, the band began work on their new record, You Can't Take It with You, which released on August 18, 2009.

 Breakup and individual projects

 On September 29, 2010, the band announced that they were amicably splitting up.
 Upon announcing the news, their last shows sold out and more were added to the schedule.
 They immediately planned their "reunion", which was performed in 2015 without new music.

-Fitzgerald became the drummer for the band Willis Work, while Parr joined The Dear Hunter as a guitarist and backing vocalist.
+Fitzgerald became the drummer for the band Willis Work, while Parr joined the Dear Hunter as a guitarist and backing vocalist.
 Fitzgerald, Tavarez, and Sarcona also formed the experimental instrumental band Kilimanjaro, with Tavarez and Sarcona additionally creating a side project called The Black and The White.
 Nigro moved to Los Angeles and initially worked as a jingle writer for McDonald's, though he later experienced widespread success as a songwriter and producer for artists such as Kylie Minogue, Chappell Roan, and Olivia Rodrigo, receiving a total of 16 Grammy nominations and being named Songwriter of the Year at the 2024 ASCAP Pop Music Awards.